shibomeng/cc3k/README.md

+This project is created by me, Lee and Libin.

 no,so,ea,we,ne,nw,se,sw: moves the player character one block in the appropriate cardinal direction

 u (direction): uses the potion indicated by the direction (e.g. no, so, ea)